google/differential-privacy/examples/pipelinedp4j/README.md

-# Running code walkthrough of BeamExample
+# Running code walkthrough of the examples

 Begin by reviewing the [Problem statement](#problem-statement) to understand the statistics we aim to calculate and the data involved.